Home » News » FC St. Pauli – Jackson Irvine: “I’ve rarely felt as at home as I do in St. Pauli” | Sports

 …his first World Cup memories: “In 2002, when I was nine, I was fascinated by the opening game between Senegal and France.
 The underdog beat the world champion – that was crazy.”

 …his low point in his career: “In 2020 I had no club during the first Corona lockdown in England.
-There were doubts about the career.
+There were doubts regarding the career.
 A few months later Hibernian brought me to Scotland.
 I was so thankful.”

 …his current club FC St. Pauli: “A special place, a special community that welcomed me with open arms.
 Rarely in my career have I felt as at home as I do there.
 I feel very connected and see my future there too.”

-…his music career: “In high school we had a band called ‘Take It Easy, Danny Allen’ after a popular book.
+…his music career: “In high school we had a band called ‘Take It Easy, Danny Allen’ following a popular book.
 If you want to hear me croak songs: The songs can still be found on the internet.”

 …his favorite karaoke song: “’Gimme, Gimme, Gimme’ von Abba.“